 If the horse has shoes on, find out why.
 I'm assuming you had a pre-purchase exam done on your horse.
 Does the horse need shoes?
-I prefer to go on the theory if it isn't broke don't fix it.
+I prefer to go on the theory that if it isn't broke, don't fix it.
 In other words, if he is sound the way he is, I would leave his feet alone.
-You can discuss with the vet, seller and your trainer and decide if you want to keep your horse's shoeing regime the same.
+You can discuss with the vet, seller, and your trainer and decide if you want to keep your horse's shoeing regime the same.
 This isn't something you have to deal with right away, but something that you may need to think about moving forward.

 The More You Know and Are Prepared for, the Better!

 The more you know about your new horse and how he is used to being kept, the smoother the transition to his new home.
 Don't be afraid to ask lots of questions to both the seller (about the horse) and the farm manager (how they will handle the transition).
 The more you communicate with everyone involved, the better.
 The smoother the transition, the fewer worries you will have, and sooner you will be able to enjoy your new perfect horse!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.